Dresovense/orange3-textable/docs/doc/widgets/urls.rst

 Information
 ~~~~~~~~~~~

-*Data correctly sent to output: <n> segments (<m> characters).*
+*<n> segments sent to output (<m> characters).*
     This confirms that the widget has operated properly.

-*Settings were* (or *Input has*) *changed, please click 'Send' when ready.*
-    Settings and/or input have changed but the **Send automatically** checkbox
-    has not been selected, so the user is prompted to click the **Send**
-    button (or equivalently check the box) in order for computation and data
-    emission to proceed.

-*No data sent to output yet: no URL selected.*
-    The widget instance is not able to emit data to output because no input
-    URL has been selected.

-*No data sent to output yet, see 'Widget state' below.*
-    A problem with the instance's parameters and/or input data prevents it
-    from operating properly, and additional diagnostic information can be
-    found in the **Widget state** box at the bottom of the instance's
-    interface (see `Warnings`_ and `Errors`_ below).

 Warnings
 ~~~~~~~~

-*No label was provided.*
-    A label must be entered in the **Output segmentation label** field in order for computation and data emission to proceed.

 *No annotation key was provided for auto-numbering.*
     The **Auto-number with key** checkbox has been selected and an annotation key must be specified in the text field on the right in order for computation and data emission to proceed.

-*JSON message on input connection doesn't have the right keys and/or values.*
-    The widget instance has received a JSON message on its ``Message`` input channel and the keys and/or values specified in this message do not match those that are expected for this particular widget type (see :ref:`JSON im-/export format <json_format>`, :doc:`File list <../json_file_list>`).

-*JSON parsing error.*
-    The widget instance has received data on its ``Message`` input channel and the data couldn't be correctly parsed.
-Please use a JSON validator to check the data's well-formedness.
+*Please select source URL.*
+    The widget instance is not able to emit data to output because no url has been selected.

+*Settings were (or Input has) changed, please click 'Send' when ready.*
+    Settings and/or input have changed but the **Send automatically** checkbox has not been selected, so the user is prompted to click the **Send** button (or equivalently check the box) in order for the computation and data emission to proceed.

+*Operation cancelled by user*
+    The user has cancelled the operation

 Errors
 ~~~~~~